theminstack/factor/README.md

 ### Handle Factor Mounted

-The `useFactorMountEffect` performs a side-effect when a child which uses the factor is mounted.
+The `useFactorMountEffect` performs a side-effect when a consumer is mounted.

 > **Note:** Detecting individual consumer unmounts is not supported.
 See [useFactorStatus](#handle-factor-idle-or-active) to detect no consumers.